Tjandra-Putra/RPA-Projects/Employee Recognition Organizer/README.md

 ```
 This workflow merges two excel files (.xlsl) and filter data based on specified constraints,
 create and save into a new specified folder.

+For this example, two excel files "Employee Details.xlsx" and "Employee Performance Review.xlsx"
+are merged together.
+The data in the merged file is then filtered based on:

+1) Attendance Rate = 100%
+2) Social Rating = A
+3) Productivity = Excellent

+The filtered data is stored into a new excel spread sheet.

 ```

 ## Usage